sparkfun/eng_application/Models/ModelInfo.md

 ### Flag Proposal
 The flag in this directory was a flag that I created in Inkscape this year when some friends were re-imagining the flag for the state of Mississippi.
-I used inkscape to make the 20 stars, representing Mississippi as the 20th state point out from the center of the circle.
+I used Inkscape to make the 20 stars, representing Mississippi as the 20th state point out from the center of the circle.